shakil566/Laravel-RealTimeChat-With-Websocket-Broadcasting-Pusher/README.md

-- Modify the config/broadcasting.php,  replace the following credentials in pusher part.
+- Modify the config/broadcasting.php,  replace the following credentials in pusher part:

  'pusher' =>
         [